Time-domain anode-decoupling co-design for a floating microchannel plate detector readout: Results

 \section{Results}

-\subsubsection{Anode shape}
+\subsection{Anode shape}

 The full-wave simulations showed considerable time-domain signal deterioration for the spiral anode shape, contradicting earlier expectations that its CPWG structure would improve signal integrity through better impedance matching.
+The sub-nanosecond Gaussian excitation used here is a broadband pulse chosen to isolate intrinsic anode dispersion; broader end-to-end peak widths measured in MEFISTO additionally include MCP and acquisition-chain effects and are discussed separately.
 Fig.~\ref{fig:hfss_time} compares the spiral and circular patch responses after pulse propagation from the ``virtual'' input port to the output.
 For clarity, the pulses have been aligned in time and normalized in amplitude to isolate shape distortions from propagation delays or losses.

 The spiral introduces dispersive effects caused by electromagnetic spillover between the windings and poor field confinement, broadening the overall pulse envelope and introducing secondary peaks.
 In contrast, the circular patch preserves a nearly Gaussian profile, with only the highest frequencies being cut off due to its low-pass nature, leading to a very slight broadening on the order of tens of picoseconds.
+From the HFSS modal-network transmission response, the circular patch anode exhibits a \qty{-3}{\dB} bandwidth of approximately $\qty{2.76}{\GHz}$ in $\lvert S_{21} \rvert$, corresponding to a minimum transmitted Gaussian pulse width of \(\mathrm{FWHM}\approx 1/\mathrm{BW}\approx \qty{0.36}{\ns}\) using the time-frequency scaling introduced earlier.

 These results indicate that a circular patch anode offers superior signal fidelity at the detector front end compared to the spiral geometry.
 In addition, the circular layout provides a slightly larger active area for a given radius and avoids the increased propagation delay inherent to long spiral traces.
 This reduced delay becomes relevant when the anode size is weighed against the achievable timing resolution.